night-ghost/minimosd-extra/README.md

 * fixed bug in ChannelStatus panel
 * CT clears message after 10s

+v846

+* panRose's scale ("icon") can be placed below
+* panRose can be even size to be centered with HUD - reqires font 2.4.1.4. sacrificed characters @, ~, `

 Attention!
 This version is incompatible with the tools from the ArduCam and original MinimOSD-extra!

 Discussion forum - http://www.rcgroups.com/forums/showthread.php?t=2591835